October 23, 2019

 Granted, constructing roads is a big part of development.
 It makes connectivity possible which serves the dual purpose of providing a means of taking local produce to market, and at times, also bringing the market to remote villages.
 But their construction needs to be planned, and politicians cannot use constructing roads to merely appease their voter base.
 The elected representatives are equally responsible for stopping this mayhem.

+Reimagining Nepal and developing it warrants a broad outlook that listens to its people and shows regard for their displeasure.
 The people and the government do not have to agree with each other on everything, but they can always find a middle ground.
 Literally bulldozing their way is no way to pursue ideas of development.
 Sustainability and need should be at the heart of any development endeavour.
 Our elected representatives would do well to take note of it.